Krzywnica

 Krzywnica (Uchtenhagen) is a village in the administrative district of Gmina Stara Dąbrowa, within Stargard County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 4 km east of Stara Dąbrowa, 15 km north-east of Stargard, and 41 km east of the regional capital Szczecin.

+Climate

+The climate is temperate, with mild winters and warm summers.
+The average temperature in January is -1 °C–-5 °C, and in July +17 °C–+19 °C. Precipitation is 500–800 mm.